-However, if the doctor performed a tubal litigation with the sole intention of preventing pregnancy, yet the woman became pregnant anyway, she most likely has a valid wrongful pregnancy lawsuit.
+However, if the doctor performed a tubal ligation with the sole intention of preventing pregnancy, yet the woman became pregnant anyway, then care needs to be taken to prove that the doctor was negligent either in the performance of the procedure or that she was not properly consented for the procedure.
+If a vasectomy fails, then the first thing to do is see if a follow-up semen analysis was done to confirm the absence of sperm.
 The burden of proof must then be established.
 Afterwards, it’s up to the court to decide the outcome of the lawsuit unless it’s settled outside of court.

 Examples of Wrongful Pregnancy

-.
-In many instances, as aforementioned, defendants in wrongful pregnancy lawsuits are not liable for the financial costs associated with raising the child.
-However, in this case, the physician was not only liable for the pain and suffering associated with the birth, but also for the costs associated with raising the child.
+In many instances, defendants in wrongful pregnancy lawsuits are not liable for the financial costs of raising the child.
+However, in this case, the physician was not only liable for the pain and suffering resulting from the birth, but also for the costs associated with raising the child.

 Wrongful Pregnancy Damages

 The debate regarding damages for raising a child that was born after a wrongful pregnancy stems from the fact that the majority of these children born are loved and wanted by the parents once they arrive.
 Although laws vary according to state, the fact that the parents would care for the child regardless has been a defense tactic used in order to excuse liability.

 However, almost all states honor damages incurred as a result of medical expenses, pain and suffering during the pregnancy and birth period.